csdms/ivy/lessons/shell/index.md

 1. [The shell, in brief](./short-shell.md)

-This shortened lesson is designed to run on the OpenEarthscape JupyterHub.
+This shortened lesson is designed to run on [EarthscapeHub](https://csdms.colorado.edu/wiki/JupyterHub).

 ## Resources